-There are exceptions to these filing dates, usually based on when you receive a notification to file a self assessment tax return from HMRC.
-There is further information on the page Tax return deadlines.
+There are exceptions to these filing dates, usually based on when you receive a notification to file a Self Assessment tax return from HMRC.
+There is further information on the page When do I have to send my tax return to HMRC?.

-If you submit your tax return after the filing deadline then you may be subject to late-filing (late submission) penalties even when there is no tax due.
-There is an automatic penalty of £100 for filing a tax return late and there can also be further penalties depending on when the tax return is submitted; these are explained in our tax penalties and interest page.
+If you submit your tax return after the filing deadline then you may be subject to late-filing penalties even when there is no tax due.
+There is an automatic penalty of £100 for filing a tax return late and there can also be further penalties depending on when the tax return is submitted; these are detailed in our tax basics section.

 However, if you have a reasonable excuse for why you filed your tax return late then you should appeal against the penalty.
-Examples of reasonable excuse include problems with HMRC online services, bereavement or serious illness of a close relative; for more information see our tax penalties and interest page.
+Examples of reasonable excuse include problems with HMRC online services, bereavement or serious illness of a close relative or coronavirus-related issues; for more information see our tax basics section.

-Problems with your self assessment tax return
+Problems with your Self Assessment tax return

-If you submit your self assessment tax return then realise you have made an error, do not worry as it is possible to amend it up to 12 months from 31 January following the end of the tax year to which the tax return relates.
+If you submit your Self Assessment tax return then realise you have made an error, do not worry as it is possible to amend it up to 12 months from 31 January following the end of the tax year to which the tax return relates.
 If the notice to file a return was issued after 31 October, then you can amend your tax return within 15 months of that notice being issued.

-For example, if you need to amend your 2024/25 tax return you normally have until 31 January 2027 to make the amendment.
+For example, if you need to amend your 2021/22 tax return you normally have until 31 January 2024 to make the amendment.
 This applies whether you filed a paper version of the return or you filed online.
-If you did not receive a notice requiring you to file your tax return for 2024/25 until 12 December 2025, then you can amend it up until 11 March 2027.
+If you did not receive a notice requiring you to file your tax return for 2021/22 until 12 December 2022, then you can amend it up until 11 March 2024.

-However, if you do need to amend your tax return to reclaim some tax but you are outside the amendment time window, you can usually still make any changes through an overpayment relief claim, provided it is made no more than four years after the end of the tax year to which it relates.
+However, if you do need to amend your tax return to reclaim some tax but you are outside the amendment time window, you can usually still make any changes through an overpayment relief claim, provided it is made no more than four years after the end of the tax year.

 Occasionally, HMRC may have questions regarding your tax return once it has been submitted.
 If so, they will open an enquiry into a specific part or parts of your tax return (an aspect enquiry) or review all areas of your tax return (a full enquiry).
-This is quite rare but if it does happen there is information on our Tax checks and enquiries page including what your rights are, the HMRC process during an enquiry and what happens if you cannot agree with HMRC following an enquiry.
+This is quite rare but if it does happen there is information on our Enquiries, penalties, appeals and complaints page including what your rights are, the HMRC process during an enquiry and what happens if you cannot agree with HMRC following an enquiry.